microsoft/pai/example/keras/README.md

     $ cd -
     ```

+You can also directly use [cntk](../../job-tutorial/Dockerfiles/cuda8.0-cudnn6/Dockerfile.run.cntk)/[tensorflow](../../job-tutorial/Dockerfiles/cuda8.0-cudnn6/Dockerfile.run.tensorflow) base image as Keras backend.

-2. Prepare Keras envoriment in a [Dockerfile](./Dockerfile.example.keras.tensorflow_backend) using the base image.
+2. Prepare Keras envoriment in a [Dockerfile](./Dockerfile.example.keras.tensorflow_backend) using tensorflow base image as Keras backend.

     Write a Keras Dockerfile and save it to `Dockerfile.example.Keras`: